What Makes Chinese so Vietnamese?

-Needless to say, such faulty approach has certainly hindered further development and produced no breakthroughs in nature within the field of studies in Vietnamese etymologies.
-That is the reason why the subject of dissyllabicity in both Vietnamese and Chinese has been discussed in length in this paper under a new perspective that will serve as a baseline for a novel etymological methodology that will greatly help identify a great number of Vietnamese words of Chinese origin within a dissyllabic framework.
+Needless to say, such faulty approach has certainly not only obstructed further any breakthroughs in nature within the field of studies in Vietnamese etymological linguistics of modern Vietnamese but also seriously hindered the cognitive development in a child's brain due to ignorance of polysyllabicity -- like that of the German language, for example -- that would greatly help process generalized information quicker (see dchph's proposal on reforming Vietnamese writing system into that of a polysyllabic model.)
+That is the reason why the subject of dissyllabicity in both Vietnamese and Chinese has been discussed in length in this paper under a new perspective that will serve both purposes as a baseline for a novel etymological methodology that will facilitate the identification of a great number of Vietnamese words of Chinese origin within a more contained dissyllabic framework.

-In the meanwhile, Sino-Tibetan or not, the new analogical approach discussed in this paper basically revolves around Chinese forms, literary and vernacular, past and present.
-Hopefully this etymological work will kick off some momentum in the Sinitic-Vietnamese field and lead the way in opening up other possible venues within the Sino-Tibetan etymological domain based on the apparent cognateness as we have clearly seen in Vietnamese and Sino-Tibetan comparative cases in Shafer's lists.
-So far we have dealt with solid cases for those Sinitic-Vietnamese etyma as they have gone under scrutiny in this paper with that some irregular etymological issues that undermined the Sino-Tibetan-oriented basic word stratum in the past could have been already clarified as a result.
-Hopefully this research will provide novices as well as specialists alike with some new insights and productive tools so that they can launch further investigations in the right direction in exploring the Sinitic-Vietnamese field with the same manner and attitude regarding Sino-Tibetan etyma and dissyllabicity of Vietnamese vocabularies.
+For the time being, whether it is feasible in classifying Vietnamese into Sino-Tibetan linguistic family or not, the new analogical approach discussed in this paper basically revolves around Chinese forms, literary and vernacular, past and present, coloquially or not.
+Hopefully this etymological work will kick off a rebooted momentum in the Sinitic-Vietnamese field and lead the way in opening up other possible venues within the Sino-Tibetan linguistic domain based on the apparent cognateness as we have clearly seen in Vietnamese and Sino-Tibetan comparative cases cited in Shafer's lists.
+So far we have only dealt with plausible Sinitic-Vietnamese etyma as they have gone under scrutiny in the survey with that some irregular etymological issues that undermined the Sino-Tibetan-oriented basic word stratum in the past could have been already clarified to a certain degree.
+Hopefully this research will provide novices as well as scholasts alike with new insights and productive tools so that they can launch further inestigations in the right direction in exploring the Sinitic-Vietnamese field with the same manner and attitude regarding Sino-Tibetan etyma and dissyllabicity of Vietnamese vocabularies.